Codecademy/docs/content/general/concepts/algorithm/terms/merge-sort/merge-sort.md

 **Overall Time Complexity:**

-- The recursive calls to `mergeSort` create a [log n-level tree](https://www.geeksforgeeks.org/how-to-solve-time-complexity-recurrence-relations-using-recursion-tree-method/) calls.
+- The recursive calls to `mergeSort` create a log n-level tree.
   - The number of levels in this tree directly relates to how many times you can divide the array by 2 before reaching single-element subarrays.
 This is equivalent to the logarithm of the array's size (log n).
 For example, an array of 8 elements would have 3 levels (log2 (8) = 3). _Reference the picture below for a visual understanding._

 ![Merge Sort](https://raw.githubusercontent.com/Codecademy/docs/main/media/merge.png)